dmweis/dmweis.github.io/_drafts/Masters.md

 #### Lidar scanning node

 This node has two scanning modes.
-First is a continuouse scanning mode in which Hopper keeps gradually tilts in every direction slowly following a circle.
-This allows the lidar to scan all of it's suroundings.
+First is a continuous scanning mode in which Hopper keeps gradually tilts in every direction slowly following a circle.
+This allows the lidar to scan all of it's surroundings.
 The beam isn't high enough to observe tall obstacles but it allows us to create an image of the 3D space surrounding the robot.
 You can see a video [here](https://youtu.be/StWPPSDLb4A)

 Second mode is a service allowing for scan on demand.
 This service has two modes.
 Front/back and left/right.
 In front/back mode the robot tilts facing down and slowly turns it's face upwards.
 This way the lidar slowly scans everything in front and behind the robot.
 You can see video [here](https://youtu.be/HUGzx2rlzIY).
 The left to right mode does the same thing but from one side to the other.
 THis service also takes an angle (This is the vertical field of view of the scan) and a duration (This is how long the scan should last).
 By making the scan longer the lidar will have time to do more scans and produce higher resolution scans.